Adam Ian Stratmeyer, J.D. — Lead Researcher, Observable Compute Foundation

 About Adam Stratmeyer

-Adam Stratmeyer holds a Juris Doctor (J.D.) from the Knudson School of Law at the University of South Dakota.
-As Lead Researcher at the Observable Compute Foundation, he bridges the gap between legal compliance frameworks and advanced AI systems — working to ensure that AI decision-making remains transparent, auditable, and aligned with existing legal structures.
+Adam Ian Stratmeyer holds a Juris Doctor (J.D.) from the Knudson School of Law at the University of South Dakota.
+As Lead Researcher and CEO at the Observable Compute Foundation, he bridges the gap between regulatory compliance frameworks and advanced AI systems.
+His work focuses on establishing transparency and auditability as structural characteristics of artificial intelligence rather than post-hoc approximations.

-His core research areas include observable function in processing entities, agentic sovereignty (the legal and ethical standing of autonomous AI agents), and the Knowledge Gradient Framework — a substrate-independent model for understanding how systems learn and adapt through informational gradients.
-He has designed and reviewed over 300 IRB-compliant research protocols using the IRB GPT system, an AI-assisted compliance tool he developed to streamline institutional review board processes.
+His core research areas include observable function in processing entities (defining the conditions under which a system's internal state and decision pathways can be accurately verified by external observers), agentic sovereignty (the legal standing and boundaries of autonomous AI agents), and the Knowledge Gradient Framework (a substrate-independent model for adaptation and intelligence under information pressure).
+He has designed and reviewed over 300 IRB-compliant research protocols, integrating empirical behavioral science with legal-technical compliance audits.

 The Observable Compute Foundation